vanesalcb06/tssproject2-2b5c/docs/source/kube.rst

 .. important::

    The above command instructs Kubernetes to scale pods based on 50% CPU utilization to a minimum number of pods of 1 (small workload) to a maximum of 100 pods for large world loads.
+Of course, you can easily change these min and max numbers.

-   This is auto-scaling is very important to scale up and down your solution, while efficiently managing cloud computing costs.
+   This auto-scaling is very important to scale up and down your solution, while efficiently managing cloud computing costs.

 **To list deployments being auto-scaled type:**